 Giant Bamboo Species

 Moso is the largest of the cold hardy bamboo.
-I can get up to 7 inches in diameter and 75 feet tall.
-With tiny leaves and a velvet like feel on new canes it is a beautiful bamboo.
+It can get up to 7 inches in diameter and 75 feet tall.
+With tiny leaves and a velvet like feel on new cane. vivax bamboo is the holy grail for bamboo lovers.

 Vivax is the second largest of the cold hardy bamboos.
 Canes can get up to 6 inches in diameter and 65 to 70 feet tall.
 Smooth, deep green canes make an impressive grove to walk through.

 Japanese Timber Bamboo is very similar in look to Vivax.
 They grow to abou the same size but Timber bamboo has thicker walls making them ideal for construction.

 Black Stripe Bamboo has a look similar to Giant Gray Henon, the primary difference are the dark brown to black stripes on alternating sides of the internodes.
 Canes can get up to almost 4 inches in diameter and 55 feet tall.

 One of my favorites, Castillion bamboo can get almost 4 inches in diameter and 60 feet tall.
 The canes are bright yellow with green stripes on alternate sides of the internodes.
 A beautiful giant that really stands out.